jupyter/governance/conduct/enforcement.md

 * Coordinating voluntary mediation: if all involved parties agree, the Committee may facilitate a mediation process as detailed above.
-* Remind publicly, and point out that some behavior/actions/language have been judge inappropriate and why in the current context, or can but hurtful to some people, requesting the community to self-adjust.
+* Remind publicly, and point out that some behavior/actions/language have been judged inappropriate and why in the current context, or can but hurtful to some people, requesting the community to self-adjust.
 * A private reprimand from the committee to the individual(s) involved.
 In this case, the group chair will deliver that reprimand to the individual(s) over